OISHII has visited many places in Japan and has selected the best Japanese Ingredients for you to buy here in Singapore.

 Limited quantities of Shine-Muscat from the fruit kingdom Yamanashi

-High quality, direct from the farm, delivered in early September (9-11 September) !
+High quality, direct from the farm, delivered from 14 September!

 ●Shine Muscat is the king of grapes.
 The berries are plump, the skin is edible, and the taste is very rich.